North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- North Carolina and its opponents have gone over the current 63-point total in three of six games (50%) this season.
+- North Carolina's games this season have gone over 63 points three of six times.

 - Miami and its opponents have combined to score more than 63 points in one game this season.

-- The combined points per game average of the two teams, 65.9, is 2.9 points more than Saturday's over/under.

-- This contest's over/under is 9.3 points greater than the 53.7 these two squads combine to surrender per game this season.

-- The average total in Tar Heels games this season is 66.8, 3.8 points more than Saturday's over/under of 63.
+- The average total in Tar Heels games this season is 66.8, 3.8 points more than Saturday's total of 63.

-- The 63 over/under in this game is 4.5 points higher than the 58.5 average total in Hurricanes games this season.
+- The 58.5 PPG average total in Hurricanes games this season is 4.5 points fewer than this game's over/under.

 North Carolina Stats and Trends

-- North Carolina is 3-1 against the spread and 3-1 overall when the team churns out over 385.6 yards.
+- North Carolina is 3-1 against the spread and 3-1 overall when the team picks up more than 385.6 yards.

-- This year, the Tar Heels have turned the ball over nine times, five more than the Hurricanes' takeaways (4).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.